LET THIS BE YOUR ONE-STOP

 He couldn't find Route 99.

 Not to be outdone, John Schnall came up with one.
-When I asked him how it was that we have yet to get any hate mail from dyslexics, he offered "maybe they're sending it to quality-schnallity-at-derek-dot-net."
+When I asked him how it was that we have yet to get any hate mail from dyslexics, he offered "maybe they're sending it to yahoo-at-thatderek-dot-com."

 Relish the next one while you can because it's inevitable that it'll soon be outdated: